GenericMappingTools/gmt/doc/rst/source/GMT_API.rst

 report the error.
 The ``mode`` parameter has different meanings for different data types.

-**CPT table**
+**Color palette table**
-    ``mode`` contains bit-flags that control how the CPT file's back-, fore-, and NaN-colors should be initialized.
-Select 0 to use the CPT file's back-, fore-, and NaN-colors, 2 to replace these with the GMT default values, or 4 to replace them with the color table's entries for highest and lowest value.
+    ``mode`` contains bit-flags that control how the CPT's back-, fore-, and NaN-colors should be initialized.
+Select 0 to use the CPT's back-, fore-, and NaN-colors, 2 to replace these with the GMT default values, or 4 to replace them with the color table's entries for highest and lowest value.